Mohs Surgery & Dermatology Frequently Asked Questions

 Do I still need Mohs surgery if I don’t see any obvious cancer at my biopsy site?

 Yes.
 A biopsy removes only a small portion of the top of the skin cancer for diagnostic, not therapeutic, purposes.
 It does not remove the skin cancer roots, which are typically wider and deeper than what appears on the surface.
 This is the reason why microscopic analysis and precise mapping are the cornerstones of Mohs surgery.
+It's best to think of skin cancer like a weed where you have to remove all of the roots to kill the weed.

 Why isn't radiation therapy a valid alternative to Mohs surgery?

 You may have seen recent advertisements promoting superficial radiation therapy as an almost magical alternative to surgery for skin cancers.
 Some companies hide the significant radiation risks behind names like "Gentle Cure".
 Buyer beware.
 Most skin cancers are caused by too much radiation exposure.
 Therefore, it makes little sense to subject damaged skin to even more radiation for non-life-threatening tumors.
 Radiation therapy has been around for nearly a century, and Mohs surgery was developed in the 1970's to provide a safer, more effective, and less costly alternative to the antiquated radiation therapy.
+Studies have demonstrated that cosmetic results are better for surgery than with radiation therapy for basal cell carcinomas less than 4 cm in diameter.

 Will I need a referral?